MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M03Lab01_Entitlements_and_Templates.md

 create an entitlement with entitlement channels.
 You will also create an entitlement template and create an entitlement from the template.

-**Important Note:** This lab will provide you with an actual Dynamics 365 tenant and licenses for the Power Platform applications you will be using in this course.
-You will only be provided with one tenant for the practice labs in this course.
-The settings and actions you take within this tenant do not roll-back or reset, whereas the virtual machine you are provided with does reset each time you close the lab session.
-Please be aware that Dynamics 365 is evolving all the time.
-The instructions in this document may be different from what you experience in your actual Dynamics 365 tenant.
-It is also possible to experience a delay of several minutes before the virtual machine has network connectivity to begin the labs.

 Exercise 1 - Acquire Tenant Information and Connect
 ---------------------------------------------------